rwxrob/boost/README.md

 1. Add `pathappend` and `pathprepend` for PATH Management
 1. Never Put `./` in Your `PATH`
 1. Always Put `./` in Your `CDPATH` (If You Have One)

+## <a id=day32> Beginner Boost, Day 32: Master Bash and Start Scripts Collection

+1. Now That You Know POSIX and Some Bash, Learn the Rest
+   1. Read and Explore `man bash`
+   1. Read and Explore [Google Shell Scripting Guidelines]
+1. Start in `~/.local/bin` for Now
+1. Start with Simple One-Liners
+   1. Experiment Using from Vi/m
+1. More ...

+[Google Shell Scripting Guidelines]: <https://google.github.io/styleguide/shellguide.html>

 ----